-SAMANTHA: Yes.
-Yeah.
-And, and learning, to.
-At least for me, when I make like a silly, goofy, sarcastic moment to just kind of like lighten the mood, how to smile with my eyes because you can't see like the sarcastic grin underneath the mask.
-It's like, all right, I've got to, I've got an emote through my eyes.
+SAMANTHA: Yes, and learning that when I make a silly, goofy, sarcastic comment to just kind of lighten the mood, how to smile with my eyes because you can't see the sarcastic grin underneath the mask.
+I've got to emote through my eyes.

-KIMBERLEY: I think every now and then the.
-Overly sexed moves.
+KIMBERLEY: I think every now and then the overly sexed moves.
 Can we say that?
-Yes,

 KIMBERLEY: A nice way of saying it.
-I know.
-I don't know if that's just me being very English or it's just I don't, I don't want it theres other ways around portray love and pleasure.
-Then some of those moves.
-I think that that, for me, I get a little bit awkward.
+I don't know if that's just me being very English, but I don't want it.
+Theres other ways around portraying love and pleasure.

 I love when couples dance to the judges.
 Just don't do it for a long period of time because you make me feel uncomfortable, and then I tend to do the whole, "yeah, I'm making it obvious that I'm now not looking at you and I would like to look at somebody else."
 Everybody's trying their best and they're even couples that, taking from YouTube.
 Everybody's trying the best.
 So you know, well, why now?
 And the nice thing is a competition.
 I'm not the only judge.
 So what I like, somebody else might not like what they like.
 I may not so.
 Nine times out of 10 the result is fair.

 SAMANTHA: Yeah.
 There's there, there are enough differing opinions to have it balanced out to a nice medium.
 Yeah.